Corporate Bond Types

-Usually, most bond indentures stipulate that the market value of the securities must be greater than the amount of the outstanding bonds by a certain percentage.
+Usually, most bond indentures stipulate that the market value of the securities must exceed the amount of the outstanding bonds by a certain percentage.
 If the market value falls below this minimum, then the issuer must provide more collateral.
 A common indenture provision allows the issuer to substitute other securities for those pledged.

 The securities are delivered to the corporate trustee to hold for the benefit of the bondholders.
-However, the issuer maintains voting rights that are granted by the securities.
+However, the issuer maintains voting rights granted by owning the securities.
 If the issuer defaults, however, then the voting rights are transferred to the trustee.
-The trustee may also sell the securities to pay the bondholders.
-In many cases, however, the trustee may wait until the company reorganizes rather than sell the securities if the trustee thinks that it would be to the benefit of the bondholders.
+The trustee may sell the securities to pay the bondholders.
+Or the trustee may wait until the company reorganizes if the trustee thinks it would benefit the bondholders.